anttikivi/effective-elegy/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ### Release Notes

 Please describe the changes in a single line that explains this improvement in terms that a user can understand.
-This text will be used in the release notes of Couplet Composer.
+This text will be used in the release notes of Effective Elegy.

 If this change is not user-facing or notable enough to be included in release notes you may use the strings ‘Not applicable’ or ‘N/A’ here.